16 Free Things To Do in Cape Town

 14) Take Photos in Colourful De Waterkant

-Bo Kaap is a really cool area to check out, thanks to its bright houses and history, but far fewer tourists make their way over to Dewaterkant, even though it’s just a few minutes’ walk away!
+Bo Kaap is a really cool area to check out, thanks to its bright houses and history, but far fewer tourists make their way over to Dewaterkant.
+But you should, because it’s just a few minutes’ walk away!

 15) Swim at the Randy Warthog Rooftop